I am firmly ensconced here in the prestigious Attila the Hun chair at the distinguished Limbaugh Institute for advanced conservative studies.

 If the price is not breaking your bank, and if you want to do something positive and proactive, the first thing you can do is stop worrying about it and tell everybody else who can afford the gas to stop worrying about it.

-Some it's hurting, like your employees.
+Some, it's hurting, like your employees.

 Those are the people you need to be concerned about, and advise them on what to do about it and so forth.

-Um you could stop using oil-based products that are not necessary.
+You could stop using oil-based products that are not necessary.

 There's any number of things you can do.

-But uh, those things will make me feel better, but they won't lower the price of gasoline.
+Those things will make me feel better, but they won't lower the price of gasoline.

-Uh well, I know welcome to liberalism.
+Well, welcome to liberalism.

-It's not gonna help your employees.
+It's not going to help your employees.

 In fact, probably just the opposite.